 Clinical Topics: Geriatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Acute Heart Failure, Chronic Heart Failure, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound

-Keywords: Patient Compliance, Biological Markers, Delivery of Health Care, Delivery of Health Care, Integrated, Comorbidity, Heart Failure, Heart Failure, Systolic, Costs and Cost Analysis, Echocardiography, Geriatrics, Frail Elderly, Functional Residual Capacity, Guideline, Palliative Care, Hospices, Referral and Consultation, Patient Care Team, Blood Pressure, Angiotensin-Converting Enzyme Inhibitors, Adrenergic beta-Antagonists, Diuretics, Dyspnea, Quality of Life
+Keywords: Patient Compliance, Biomarkers, Delivery of Health Care, Delivery of Health Care, Integrated, Comorbidity, Heart Failure, Heart Failure, Systolic, Costs and Cost Analysis, Echocardiography, Geriatrics, Frail Elderly, Functional Residual Capacity, Guideline, Palliative Care, Hospices, Referral and Consultation, Patient Care Team, Blood Pressure, Angiotensin-Converting Enzyme Inhibitors, Adrenergic beta-Antagonists, Diuretics, Dyspnea, Quality of Life

 < Back to Listings